The International Baccalaureate (IB) Curriculum: An All-round Education to Develop Internationally-minded Individuals

 The International Baccalaureate Continuum

 The programs from the International Baccalaureate build toward a deeper understanding of subjects and concepts.
-The IB has 4 programs, the Primary Years Programme (PYP) from 3 years through 5th grade, the Middle Years Programme (MYP) from 6th grade through 9th grade, and the Diploma Programme (DP) and the Career-related Programme (CP) for the last two years prior to graduation.
-(The grades in which the programs are offered are in the case of CGK.)
+The IB has 4 programs, the Primary Years Programme (PYP) from 3 years-old through 5th grade, the Middle Years Programme (MYP) from 6th grade through 9th grade, and the Diploma Programme (DP) and the Career-related Programme (CP) for the last two years prior to graduation.
+(Due to the flexibility of the IB programme, the ages provided are examples only.)

 The Primary Years Programme (PYP)

-The PYP is developed around a transdisciplinary system, utilizing young learners' natural learning strategies and approaches to tie concepts to learning in multiple subjects.
-Each Unit of Inquiry (UOI) will incorporate multiple subject areas, such as language, arts, and social studies, or language, mathematics, or science.
+The PYP is developed around a transdisciplinary system, utilizing young learners' natural learning strategies to tie concepts to learning in multiple subjects.
+Each Unit of Inquiry (UOI) will incorporate multiple subject areas, such as language, arts, and social studies, or language, mathematics, and science.
 This is appropriate considering how younger children learn.
 As learners make sense of the world around them, they don’t naturally separate their learning into different boxes related to subject areas, or textbooks, or what class they think it might relate to.
 When they learn about 3-D shapes for instance, they are learning vocabulary related to shapes, scientific reasoning by comparing shapes and making predictions, as well as the obvious mathematical concepts.
-The PYP takes full advantage of this to help concepts and basic knowledge make deep, long-lasting connections.
+The PYP takes advantage of this to ensure that children make deep, long-lasting connections between basic concepts and ideas.

 The Middle Years Programme (MYP)

 The MYP is an interdisciplinary program.
 As students get older, they are ready to examine subjects more deeply and distinctly.
 For instance, one subject group in the MYP is Individuals and Societies.
-While they learned about social studies knowledge and concepts in the PYP in relation to other subjects, in the MYP they are ready to focus on more focused concepts and study specific social studies knowledge in isolation and more thoroughly.
-The MYP recognizes that learners are transitioning out of transdisciplinary learning and still motivated by universal concepts and connections between the subjects.
+While they learned about social studies knowledge and concepts in the PYP in relation to other subjects, in the MYP they are ready to focus on more distinct social studies concepts and to study more specific information more thoroughly.
+The MYP recognizes that learners are transitioning out of transdisciplinary learning and are still motivated by universal concepts and connections between the subjects.
 Unlike the PYP which requires each lesson to intentionally address multiple subjects, the MYP requires at least one unit of interdisciplinary learning in each year of the MYP.
-This allows students to continue to make broad connections across subjects as they move towards more subject specific learning.
+This allows students to continue to make broad connections across subjects as they move towards more subject-specific learning.

 The Diploma Programme (DP) and the Career-related Programme (CP)